 The much-hated invitation system is a thing of the past, and you can buy a OnePlus 3T through OnePlus’ own online store right now.
 If you’re in the U.K., OnePlus has secured its first network deal, and the phone can be purchased through O2 with a two-year plan.

-However, we always recommend buying a phone without a contract, if possible, and it’s definitely the way to buy the OnePlus 3T; but it’s more expensive that the OnePlus 3.
-It’s $440 for the 64GB model, which is $40 more than the equivalent — and now discontinued — OnePlus 3.
-In the U.K., the price has increased to 400 British pounds, up from the 330 British pounds the 3 cost during the summer, and a whopping 80 British pounds more than the 310 British pounds it started out costing.
+However, we always recommend buying a phone without a contract, if possible, and it’s definitely the way to buy the OnePlus 3T; but it’s more expensive that the OnePlus 3 It’s $440 for the 64GB model, which is $40 more than the equivalent — and now discontinued — OnePlus 3.
+The 128GB model is $480, and you have to choose that configuration if you want the midnight black model.
+In the U.K., the price has increased to 400 British pounds, up from the 330 British pounds the OnePlus 3 cost during the summer, and a whopping 80 British pounds more than the 310 British pounds it started out costing.

 OnePlus has a one-year warranty on its devices in the United States, where device defects will be repaired or a replacement device will be provided for free, including the shipping and handling costs.
 It doesn’t cover wear and tear, or water damage.
 Alternatively, OnePlus offers an extended warranty plan though Assurant Solutions called On-Guard.
 Plans can be for a year, 18 months, or two years, and see devices repaired or replaced in the U.S., rather than China.
 This means the turnaround should be quicker.
 Costs range from $20 to $110 extra.Our Take